 Any incoming graduate students can run for a GBSA leadership position or join, revive or start a new student club with the assistance of the Weatherhead Student Experience Office.
 Here's a list of the student clubs:

 The diversity of our student body enriches the Weatherhead experience with different perspectives.
 In addition to Weatherhead Women in Business and the Multicultural Club, student groups that support diversity include local chapters of the National Black MBA Association (NBMBAA) and the National Society of Hispanic MBAs (NSHMBA).

-As part of the learning community at Weatherhead, students will have the opportunity to interact with students from all masters programs, including our MBA programs and specialty master's degrees in finance, operations research and supply chain management, and accountancy.
+As part of the learning community at Weatherhead, Business Analytics and Intelligence students will have the opportunity to interact with students from all masters programs, including our MBA programs and specialty master's degrees in accountancy, finance, and supply chain management.

 Meet Weatherhead’s Master of Business Analytics and Intelligence faculty, and find admission information, such as application requirements, deadlines, and program start dates for the Master of Business Analytics and Intelligence program.

 Become a part of the Weatherhead community.
 Apply online today.